medavox/tuki-nuwa.old/text/philosophy.md

 ---------

-adopt doo as a default auxiliary in any sentence that doesn't have some other modal/auxiliary verb (such as ar, haf, or con), which means that ordinary verbs like vend (“go”) no longer have past tense forms of their own: it's just ei doo vend/ei did vend
+adopt do as a default auxiliary in any sentence that doesn't have some other modal/auxiliary verb (such as is, have, or con), which means that ordinary verbs like vend (“go”) no longer have past tense forms of their own: it's just `i do go/i did go`

 ----